szivkovicx/sorting-algorithms-react/README.md

 Application: https://szivkovicx.github.io/sorting-algorithms-react/

-This is a little project showcasing 4 sorting algorithms used on controllable dataset with estimated time indicator written in Typescript and visualised using React with MaterialUI and ChartJS.
+This is an mini project showcasing 4 sorting algorithms used on controllable dataset with estimated time indicator written in Typescript and visualised using React with MaterialUI and ChartJS.
 Algorithms used:

 * Bubble sort
 * Selections sort